 10 things you need to know about rosé

 Rosé throws up lots of questions from wine enthusiasts, especially those just starting out.
-Here we have responses to ten of the most frequently asked in the hopes that we can shed some light on a wine that is so often misunderstood!
+Here we have responses to ten of the most frequently-asked rosé questions with the hope that we can shed some light on a wine that is so often misunderstood!
+Psst, still not sure where to start, some of our team share their favourite rosés at the end of this article.

 1. What are the main rosé families?